 Many years ago, I wrote about the disadvantages of Windows 3.1 because I started noticing people searching for that.
 Now, I see people asking the same question about Windows 98.
 I spent 9 months of my life ripping Windows 98 apart and putting it back together again and writing about it, so I know it well.

 A link to the National Security Agency’s (NSA) guidance on hardening operating systems has been floating around various blogs today.
 But the NSA’s guidance on configuring Windows 7 and other recent operating systems is, to put it mildly, a bit incomplete.

 My employer got bought out, so all of us in our office are in-processing with our new corporate overlords.
 When this happens–yes, something similar has happened before–I end up giving a lot of 401(k) advice.

 The two items don’t compete directly, but when consumers have limited disposable income, I can see them either buying a less-expensive PC so they can also buy a tablet, or hanging on to an aging PC another year or two in order to afford a tablet.
 If you already have a PC, and it works well enough, the second strategy certainly can work.
 Tablets are a new big thing, and we’re still coming out of a recession, so everyone isn’t flush with cash right now.

 This is a nice writeup on how Windows Vista and Windows 7 know whether you have an active Internet connection and whether you need to visit a page in your web browser to activate it.
 It also talks about the privacy implications, and how to set up the service to use your server, rather than Microsoft’s.

 The New York Times is criticizing (or echoing criticisms) of some of Dave Ramsey’s retirement advice.
 Namely, that the math he’s using on S&P 500 returns is overly optimistic–a 12% annual return, when a more realistic return when all factors are considered is more like 7 percent.

 San Jose Mercury News columnist (and fellow Mizzou alumnus) Troy Wolverton has been testing LED bulbs.
 His conclusion: The quality of light is good, prices will continue to fall and efficiency will continue to improve, so they’re the future, but the future isn’t here yet.
-I’m always trying to wring the last bit of value […]

 We were watching How Do You Know? on DVD this weekend, and I had to point out something that wasn’t realistic.
 The main characters were pitchers for the Washington Nationals, and a pitcher warming up was wearing number 8.
 Pitchers don’t wear number 8, I said.
-Why?

 This isn’t a particularly new trick, nor did I invent it.
 But it’s a good trick for breaking into a Windows system when you don’t have a lot of tools at your disposal, and have legitimate reason to do so–like a lost or forgotten local administrator password.
 I’ve talked about some of those reasons before.
 I’d also add someone locking themselves out of their own computer to the list.
 It happens, just like people locking themselves out of their cars, or their houses.

 If you’ve wondered about buying HDMI cables at monoprice.com rather than buying expensive cables at retail, PC Magazine did some testing, and came to a conclusion: they don’t matter.